Cosmo-Tech/azure-digital-twin-injector-python/README.md

 Thoses functions works asynchronously as they utilize queue for processing message.

 ## Function behaviour
+At the begining of each Orchestrator the poison-queue is emptied.

 ### Create Twins and Relationships
 These create function use Azure python library function **"Upsert"** which create or replace a twin or relationships.